-BlackBerry 10 shown off on stage at BlackBerry WorldAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry 10 shown off on stage at BlackBerry WorldAlex Wagner - Editorial Director of News and Content

 RIM CEO Thorsten Heins took to the stage today at BlackBerry World to hold the conference's opening keynote, and the exec took the opportunity to tease BlackBerry 10 to the attendees and stream-watchers.
 Heins touched on several different parts of his company's new platform, including the ability to swipe over to glance at notifications while in an app or switch over to a different app, the BlackBerry 10 typing experience and the camera included with the OS.